amann2/amann/pictures.markdown

 ---

 ![Lake 22, Washington](/assets/lake_22.jpg)
 *Lake 22 in Washington.
-Use this as my desktop background for awhile.*
+This was my desktop background for awhile.*

 ![Moody Swimming Pool](/assets/swimming_pool.jpg)
 *Just turning a normal picture of a swimming pool into something a bit more artsy with this edit.*